ohos-dev/.github/profile/README.md

 - Gitee organization: [https://gitee.com/ohos-dev](https://gitee.com/ohos-dev)
 - Join our gitee organization: Click the "申请加入组织" link in the upper right corner of the [organization homepage](https://gitee.com/ohos-dev)
 - Join the QQ group: 752399947

-# Navigation

-- Project Specifications ``Must-Read for creating projects in the organization``

-- Contributors & Projects ``Contributions of Projects in the organization``